codeangler/vpc-endpoints-lab/verify-gateway.md

 ![figure27](./images/us-east-1/figure27.png)

-* The Sales App EC2 instance sits in a private subnet in your VPC and has a path in its route table to the gateway endpoint.
-Calls to S3 are made via the gateway endpoint and access to the bucket occurs over a private network segment.
-S3:PutObject requests to the unrestricted bucket fail as the gateway endpoint policy will **DENY** access to the unrestricted bucket

 **SalesApp EC2 to Restricted Bucket**

 Verify that attempts to write into the restricted bucket (bucket with a bucket policy) from the SalesApp EC2 instance via the Gateway VPC Endpoint will be **ALLOWED**